colin-combe/ComplexViewer/src/README.txt

 -----------------------------------------------------------------------------------------

-Other functions you may call (assumes 'xlv' is var name for your instance of xiNET Controller):
+Other functions you may call (assumes 'xlv' is var name for your instance of xiNET App):

 xlv.reset()					resets zoom/pan, changes all molecules to blobs (not bars), runs autolayout xlv.resetZoom()				resets zoom/pan (actually, zooming currently disabled)